 St White's has a cooking curriculum and each class cooks each term.
-In addition, as part of class lessons the children may participate in food tasting.
-Permission is sought from the parents prior to this, noting food allergies if applicable.
+In addition, as part of other lessons the children may participate in food tasting.
+Class teachers are responsible for ensuring children's food allergies and other requirements are considered.